Choosing Your Major

 Career-specific majors are designed to educate and train individuals for specific careers or line of work where licensure or credentials are typically required.
 Both the skill sets and knowledge acquired from the undergraduate major are specifically applied to the nature of the work.
 More importantly, you cannot be employed in the line of work unless you have the specific education and training required.

 Some areas of study are not available at the Undergraduate level.
 Furthermore, certain careers or work such as the Health Professions and Law require additional education and training through Graduate or Professional school.
 Graduate school offers far more opportunities for continuing education and career advancement.
 Learn more.

 Transferable skills are skills that are learned in one area that can be utilized in other areas.
 Studies in the Liberal Arts provide a solid foundation in critical thinking, reading, writing, communication, interpersonal skills, research, and cultural competency.

-So when deciding on your Major, understand that you will learn and acquire proficiency in both your field-of-study and transferable skills.
+So when deciding on your Major, understand that you will learn and acquire proficiency in your field-of-study and develop transferable skills.

 The top 5 personal qualities/skills employers seek of prospective employees:

 5. Interpersonal skills